tecunningham/tecunningham.github.io/_drafts/two-systems.md

 **put more strongly:** I can judge strangers all day, and I know how strangers would judge strangers, but I do not know how strangers would judge me.

-Related literature: Berg (2016) "Balancing on the Creative Highwire: Forecasting the Success of Novel Ideas in Organizations"
-   * Finds that circus artists are better at judging *others* routines than their own.
+Related literature: Berg (2016) "Balancing on the Creative Highwire: Forecasting the Success of Novel Ideas in Organizations" -- finds that circus artists are better at judging *others* routines than judging their own.
 Has some more citations inside may be useful.

 # Notes on Psychology Research.